What is QA Testing?

 ✓ PASS

 All critical functions work.
-Proceed with detailed testing.
+Production is stable.

 ✗ FAIL